Althinect/laravel-sendlk/README.md

 ![GitHub Actions](https://github.com/althinect/laravel-sendlk/actions/workflows/main.yml/badge.svg)

 This is a package for integrating Send.lk (https://send.lk) with a Laravel application.
 The packages supports custom configurations for credentials and logs for all sent messages.
 Moreover, these message logs can be pruned with a command which can be set up with scheduler for scheduled pruning.

+NOTE - This package is designed to be used for internal purposes of Althinect.
+However, you're free to use or modify the codebase.
+That being said, use at your own discretion as the package might have breaking changes in the future.

 ## Installation